chaoticconfused/hpms/README.txt

 heed this warning.
 I warned you.
 Keep in mind that this is a beta script.
 I will do my best to work on it.
 You use this at your own risk.

-Anyway, there are two versions of this script, hmps_atheros.sh and hmps_broadcom.sh.
+Anyway, there are two versions of this script, hpms_atheros.sh and hpms_broadcom.sh.
 Use the one that your router is based on.
 You can find out what hardware your router uses by going to your router's main page (usually by typing 192.168.1.1 into a browser of your choice) and navigating to Status -> Router.
 Under the